What is the Selective Service?

 If you did not register, it depends on how old you are when you apply for naturalization.

-- If you are currently over 18 but not yet 26, you are still eligible to register for the Selective Service.
-You should do this as soon as possible by visiting the Selective Service website.
+· If you are currently over 18 but not yet 26, you are still eligible to register for the Selective Service.
+It would be best if you do this as soon as possible by visiting the Selective Service website.

-- If you are between the ages of 26 and 31, you must provide a document called a Status Information letter at your naturalization interview.
+· If you are between the ages of 26 and 31, you will need to provide a Status Information letter at your naturalization interview.
 You are also required to write an explanation of why you did not register and submit it with your naturalization application.

-- If you are over 31, you are not required to request a Status Information letter.
-We do recommend submitting an explanation of why you did not register with your application.
+· If you are over 31, you are not required to request a Status Information Letter.
+We recommend explaining why you did not register with your application.

 I’m over 26.
 Can I still register?

 No. Once you turn 26, you are no longer eligible to register for the Selective Service.
-However, if you are not yet 31 years old, you are required to obtain a Status Information letter for your naturalization interview.
+However, if you are not yet 31 years old, you will be required to obtain a Status Information letter for your naturalization interview.

 How can I get a Status Information letter?